Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 * Each link was clicked various times on each page and each device to ensure they were all working correctly.

+* The map form was filled out numerous times using each option with each location, and each time checking correct alerts are shown and checking the test email is received correctly.

 * I asked 10 family and friends to use the website and look for any errors or bugs.
-I asked them all to view them on their laptop, phone and tablet.
-I also asked them to try all the links, and to fill the form out with errors to see if it allowed them to submit.
+I asked them all to view the website on their laptop, phone and tablet.
+I also asked them to try all the links, and to fill the forms out with errors to see if it allowed them to submit.

 # **DEPLOYMENT**